RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Control & Autonomy**
-On the TurtleBot, we will use SLAM for autonomous navigation.
+On the TurtleBot, we will use sensor-based autonomous navigation (e.g., LiDAR and depth camera data for obstacle avoidance and path planning).
 The TurtleBot will detect when it has reached its destination, and upon doing so, it will send a ROS signal—such as detecting a QR code on the wall.

 Once the robot arm receives the ROS signal from the TurtleBot, it will move toward the object and adjust its speed according to the traffic light signal.
 The TurtleBot will continue navigating, and once it reaches a certain distance from the target, the robot arm will perform the necessary manipulation.
 Finally, the system will send a completion signal to the TurtleBot, enabling it to proceed to the next task.

 ---

 ### **Preparation Needs**
-In order to build a Collaborative Robot Assistant with the TurtleBot 4, we need to understand ROS 2 communication, including Topics for real-time data exchange, Services for request-response interactions, and Actions for handling asynchronous tasks.
-SLAM optimization is important for the TurtleBot’s accurate navigation, ensuring robust mapping and localization.
+In order to build a Collaborative Robot Assistant with the TurtleBot 4, we need to understand ROS 2 communication, including Topics for real-time data exchange, Services for request-response interactions, and Actions for handling asynchronous tasks.Sensor-based navigation techniques will be applied to ensure the TurtleBot’s accurate movement and positioning, ensuring robust mapping and localization.
 Additionally, we will use Gazebo simulation for testing and refining the system in a virtual environment.

 ---